tumble1999/savaslabs.github.io/what-we-do.md

 excerpt: Savas is founded on years of Drupal and web development experience, focused on creating standards-compliant, sustainable code.
 ---

-<p class="page-description">Savas is founded on years of Drupal and web development experience, focused on creating standards-compliant, sustainable code.</p>
+Savas is founded on years of Drupal and web development experience, focused on creating standards-compliant, sustainable code.

 ### Drupal